Epicurius/Doom-Not-Doom/docs/README.md

 <img src="./DoomNotDoom.png" alt="Engine_Flow" width="900"/></p>

-This is a test to see if branches are working correctly.

 A first person 3D game made in C with SDL2 and no hardware acceleration or 3rd party 3D Library.</n>
 Inspired on the Build engine.
 Works only on OSX, (windows and linux in the future).